dipaksarkar/docs/docs/nitrofit28/installation.md

 # Installation

-This section will help you build a basic NitroFIT28 documentation site from ground up.
+This section will guide you through setting up a basic NitroFIT28 documentation site from scratch.

 ## Prerequisites

-For getting started an Quasar application you needs two things as Prerequisites.
+To get started with a Quasar application, you need to ensure you have the following prerequisites:

-1. Node 12+ for Quasar CLI with Webpack, Node 14+ for Quasar CLI with Vite.
+1. **Node 12+ for Quasar CLI with Webpack**, or **Node 14+ for Quasar CLI with Vite**.
-  - To check your node version, run `node -v` in a terminal/console window.
+   - To check your Node.js version, run `node -v` in a terminal/console window.
-2. Yarn v1 (strongly recommended), PNPM, or NPM.
+2. **Yarn v1 (strongly recommended)**, PNPM, or NPM.
-  - To check your yarn version, run `yarn -v` in a terminal/console window.
+   - To check your Yarn version, run `yarn -v` in a terminal/console window.

 ## Server Requirements

-The NitroFIT28 has a few system requirements.
-You should ensure that your web server has the following minimum PHP version and extensions:
+NitroFIT28 has specific system requirements.
+Ensure that your web server meets the following minimum PHP version and extensions:

 - Apache, nginx, or another compatible web server.
 - PHP >= 8.1